What is Japanese Haori Jacket?

 A long formal dress will work well with a silk or satin haori to create a more sophisticated and elegant look for an upscale event.

 3) Korean traditional dress:

 Wearing a haori jacket with a Korean traditional dress can add a touch of Japanese flair to your outfit.

 4) A kimono:

-A kimono and haori jacket combination is perfect for a more formal event or for an everyday look that is unique and stylish.
+A kimono and haori combination is perfect for a more formal event or for an everyday look that is unique and stylish.

 5) Western outfits: